Early days in Hillcrest, Hamilton

 At first the growth in population in Hamilton was slow with only about 250 people by 1868.
 The numbers increased to more than 2100 by 1906, with a further 800 people living outside the boundary in Claudelands and Frankton.
 The borough of Hamilton continued to expand, taking in Claudelands in 1912 and amalgamating with Frankton in 1917.
 The 1945 census showed Hamilton’s population reached 22,000, enabling the borough to become a city.
 The city’s boundaries expanded with the development of new suburbs including Hillcrest (1949), Enderley, Beerescourt and Melville.
 (See Hamilton New Zealand)

-For a trip down memory lane, hear former Hillcrest residents aged 50 - 75 years old being interviewed about their lives as young adults in the 1930s, 40s and 50s as part of the Hamilton Public Library Youth Oral History Project For example: Joan Cumming and Lester Bowler.
+For a trip down memory lane, hear former residents and workers in the Hillcrest area being interviewed about their lives in the 1930s, 40s and 50s as part of the Hamilton City Libraries' Oral History project in 1996-1997.

 12. Stores & Homes